Carl590/telgram-tradingbot-autobuy--sell/README.md

 # Telegram Solana Trading Bot

 A production-oriented Telegram bot that automates token discovery, execution, and portfolio tracking across the Solana ecosystem.
 The bot connects to Raydium AMM/CLMM pools, Jupiter, and Pump.fun to execute trades using Jito-powered transactions while managing user preferences and risk controls.

+## Core Auto-Trading Flow

+The primary workflow of the bot is an event-driven **auto-buy / auto-sell loop** that reacts to Telegram messages:

+1. **Trigger Detection** – When a message containing the keyword `buy` and a valid Solana contract address is posted in a configured Telegram chat (direct message with the bot or a group conversation), the bot parses the address from the message body.
+2. **Quote & Validation** – The extracted contract address is validated against supported liquidity sources (Raydium, Jupiter, Pump.fun).
+The bot confirms the token is tradable, checks configured risk controls (slippage, max size, liquidity thresholds), and determines the optimal swap route.
+3. **Auto-Buy Execution** – After validation, the bot automatically purchases the token using the user’s configured allocation.
+Transactions are submitted through Jito bundles when available to minimize frontrunning.
+4. **Position Monitoring** – Token positions acquired through auto-buy are tracked in MongoDB for portfolio reporting, exposure management, and follow-up automation.
+5. **Auto-Sell Trigger** – When a message containing the keyword `sell` and a contract address is posted, the bot looks up the user’s holdings for that address and automatically sells **100%** of the tracked balance via the same routing engine used for buys.
+6. **Post-Trade Reporting** – Fill confirmations, PnL updates, and any execution alerts are published back into Telegram chats and persisted for dashboards or scheduled reports.

+This messaging-first workflow enables teams to orchestrate fast-moving trades by broadcasting simple chat commands while the bot enforces guardrails and handles settlement.
+The automation layers on top of traditional trading features such as limit/market order support, scheduled strategies, and granular risk controls.

 ## Functional Overview